try it in 60 seconds — no Python setup, no venv

 Quickstart →

-Clone the repo, boot a free Nokia SR Linux lab, and push your first signed change end-to-end in about 30 minutes.
+Clone the repo, boot a free Nokia SR Linux lab, and push your first signed change end-to-end.

 Operator guide →

-The full environment-variable matrix, demo-vs-production posture, real adapter wiring, and the "before a second human drives this" checklist.
+Environment-variable matrix, demo-vs-production posture, real adapter wiring, the "before a second human drives this" checklist.

 Rollback runbook →